mendix/docs/content/en/docs/appstore/connectors/aws/amazon-rekognition.md

 ### 4.3 Activities {#activities}

-Activities define the actions that are executed in a Microflow or a Nanoflow.
+Activities define the actions that are executed in a microflow or a nanoflow.
 For more information, see [Activities](/refguide/activities/).

 #### 4.3.1 Compare Faces {#compare-faces}